vans163/websocket2-drafts/websocket2-over-http2.md

     o lz4=1-9;
         * This client supports lz4 with compression levels from 1 to 9

-    o lz4=1,3,5-8;
+    o lz4=1;
-        * This client supports lz4 with compression levels 1, 3 and 5-8
+        * This client supports lz4 with compression levels 1

     o deflate=8-15;
         * This client supports deflate with sliding window bits from 8-15